Apple shares hold up to tech rout on strong results, metaverse tease

 By Akash Sriram and Subrat Patnaik

-Jan 28 (Reuters) - Apple Inc shares AAPL.O rose nearly 3% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.
+Jan 28 (Reuters) - Apple Inc shares AAPL.O rose over 4% on Friday after the iPhone maker reported blockbuster results and teased its metaverse ambitions, holding out against a rout in technology and growth stocks from the start of this year.

-If the premarket gains hold, the iPhone maker's stock would snap an eight-day losing streak in its attempt to recover from what is shaping up to be its worst monthly performance since September 2020.
+If gains hold, the iPhone maker's stock is set to snap an eight-day losing streak in its attempt to recover from what is shaping up to be its worst monthly performance in a year.

 Apple also teased its metaverse ambitions as Chief Executive Tim Cook talked of the company investing in the expansion of its library of 14,000 augmented reality apps, prompting strong investor response.